awesomeguylikereallycool/H8FIGHTER/README.md

 all versions will appear here

-credits to: aersomeguylikereallycool: making this repository and the core of the game, reallycoolstandbyme: making the map
+credits to: @aersomeguylikereallycool: making this repository and the core of the game. <br />
+@reallycoolstandbyme: making the map.